omnigroup/OmniGroup/README.markdown

 Xcode
 -------------------

-- We currently use Xcode 6.3 for iOS and Mac OS X. You'll probably have the best results if you do too.
-However, Xcode 7.0 (beta 2) should build this code fine as well for development purposes.
+- We currently use Xcode 7.0 for iOS, watchOS, and Mac OS X. You'll probably have the best results if you do too.
 - Add the projects you want to your workspace.
-- If building for iOS, you need to edit your scheme to turn off implicit dependencies and parallel builds.
-Xcode doesn't understand implicit dependencies with static libraries, so you'll need to add the dependencies to your scheme in the right order.
-We're in the process of converting to iOS frameworks, which should help avoid this Xcode problem.
 - Take a look in the Workspaces directory for a sample workspace for the TextEditor iPad example app.

 Supported Targets
 ----------------------

-- We require iOS 8.3 and Mac OS X 10.10.
+- We require iOS 9.0 and Mac OS X 10.10.

 Configuring the Source
 ----------------------